Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Kings vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Sacramento Kings are 1.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the Golden State Warriors at Golden 1 Center on Saturday, starting at 8:30 PM ET on ABC.
-The over/under in the matchup is 237.5.
+The Golden State Warriors are 1.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Sacramento Kings at Golden 1 Center on Monday, starting at 10:00 PM ET on TNT, NBCS-CA, and NBCS-BA.
+The Kings lead the series 1-0.
+The point total in the matchup is set at 239.5.

 Kings vs. Warriors Odds & Info